 In 2019, 11.2% of NSW adults were daily smokers.
 While there has been a long term reduction in smoking, since 2015, daily smoking rates have remained relatively stable.
 A similar long-term reduction in current (daily or occasional) smoking has also been observed, with 15.5% of adults reporting either daily or occasional smoking in 2019.

 Tobacco smoking is a leading cause of disease and premature death in NSW.
 In Australia, tobacco use contributed to 41% of respiratory diseases, 22% of cancers, 12% of cardiovascular diseases, and 3.7% of endocrine disorders.

 The impact of others’ smoking includes harmful effects to unborn babies and from exposure to second hand smoke.

-See the Tobacco Snapshot under Reports and Strategies below for more information.
+See Tobacco and smoking control in NSW for more information.